willemt/dogebox/protocol/one-folder-protocol.rst

 When receiving this message we:

-    - add the file to our database and create the file in our local directory, but only if we don't have a file that has the same path
+    - if we don't have a file that has the same path, add the file to our database and create the file in our local directory,

-    - If a file's mtime is less than ours, we ignore the file and enque the file info from our database to be sent to the peer
+    - if a file's mtime is less than ours, we ignore the file and enqueue the file info from our database to be sent to the peer

 Piece log message
 ~~~~~~~~~~~~~~~~~